keystonejs/keystone/docs/tutorials/add-lists.md

 };
 ```

 Here we described a very basic schema for a generic `Todo`.
-Let's add it to our Keystone system.
+Let's add it to our Keystone application.
 Inside of `index.js` import the defined schema and replace the existing one with the required version.

 ```javascript